 The clinic was completed three years later.
-Since then Kenilworth has maintained a friendship link by correspondence, exchange visits to Uyogo and raising funds to equip the clinic, the yearly of supply medicines and support of other projects.
-Uyogo is a large but relatively remote, rural village near the town of Tabora in the district of Urambo in NW Tanzania.
-The objectives of the link are the protection of health – the advancement of Education and the relief of Poverty of the people of the village of Uyogo.
+Since then Kenilworth has maintained a friendship link by correspondence, exchange visits to Uyogo and raising funds to equip the clinic and support of other projects.
+Uyogo is a large but relatively remote rural village near the town of Tabora in the district of Urambo in NW Tanzania.
+The objectives of the link are the protection of health, the advancement of education and the relief of poverty of the people of the village of Uyogo.

-On the 33rd Anniversary of the Link and we were pleased to say that over the years support for the project has grown and we have established via our Chief Liaison Officer the needs of the village community.
-Following the building of the Mother and Child Clinic, our next priority was the lack of clean water supplies.
-Inadequate sanitation and contaminated drinking water being the major cause of the spread of disease and the high death rate.
+After our initial project of building the Mother and Child Clinic our next priority was tackling the lack of clean water supplies, inadequate sanitation and contaminated drinking water being the major cause of the spread of disease and a high death rate.
 Initially we supplied funding for the building of wells and adequate latrines.
-However, with the changing level of the water table the wells have now been replaced with a Deep Bore Hole.
-This was completed in 2009.
-Our latest project has been the provision of a Water Harvesting system installed near the village school.
-Future projects are also to improve the supply of water to the village by fitting pumps to the existing wells and building more Water Harvesting systems.
+However, with the changing level of the water table, the wells have now been replaced with a Deep Bore Hole, completed in 2009.
+Water Harvesting tanks were then installed near the village school, collecting and conserving rain water running from the school’s gutters.
+Subsequent projects improved the supply of water to the village by fitting pumps to the existing wells and building more Water Harvesting tanks.